ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 of octets by a sender-side framer (see {{send-framing}}).

-Messages may be arbitrarily large; however, there may be system and Protocol Stack dependent limits on the size of a data object which can be transmitted atomically.
-For that reason, the Message object passed to the Send action may also be a partial Message, either representing the whole data object and information about the range of bytes to send from it, or an object referring back to the larger whole Message.
+Messages may be arbitrarily large; however, there may be system and Protocol Stack dependent limits on the size of a data Object which can be transmitted atomically.
+For that reason, the Message Object passed to the Send Action may also be a partial Message, either representing the whole data Object and information about the range of bytes to send from it, or an Object referring back to the larger whole Message.
 The details of partial Message sending are implementation-dependent.

-If Send is called on a Connection which has not yet been established, an Initiate action will be implicitly performed simultaneously with the Send.
+If Send is called on a Connection which has not yet been established, an Initiate Action will be implicitly performed simultaneously with the Send.
 Used together with the Idempotent property (see {{send-idempotent}}), this can be used to send data during establishment for 0-RTT session resumption on Protocol Stacks that support it.

-Like all Actions in this interface, the Send action is asynchronous.
+Like all Actions in this interface, the Send Action is asynchronous.

 ~~~
 Connection -> Sent<msgRef>
 ~~~

-The Sent event occurs when a previous Send action has completed, i.e., when the data derived from the Message has been passed down or through the underlying Protocol Stack and is no longer the responsibility of the implementation of this interface.
-The exact disposition of the Message when the Sent event occurs is specific to the implementation and the constraints on the Protocol Stacks implied by the Connection's transport parameters.
-The Sent event contains an implementation-specific reference to the Message to which it applies.
+The Sent Event occurs when a previous Send Action has completed, i.e., when the data derived from the Message has been passed down or through the underlying Protocol Stack and is no longer the responsibility of the implementation of this interface.
+The exact disposition of the Message when the Sent Event occurs is specific to the implementation and the constraints on the Protocol Stacks implied by the Connection's transport parameters.
+The Sent Event contains an implementation-specific reference to the Message to which it applies.

-Sent events allow an application to obtain an understanding of the amount of buffering it creates.
-That is, if an application calls the Send action multiple times without waiting for a Sent event, it has created more buffer inside the transport system than an application that only issues a Send after this event fires.
+Sent Events allow an application to obtain an understanding of the amount of buffering it creates.
+That is, if an application calls the Send Action multiple times without waiting for a Sent Event, it has created more buffer inside the transport system than an application that only issues a Send after this Event fires.

 ~~~
 Connection -> Expired<msgRef>
 ~~~

-The Expired event occurs when a previous Send action expired before completion;
+The Expired Event occurs when a previous Send Action expired before completion;
 i.e. when the Message was not sent before its Lifetime (see {{send-lifetime}}) expired.
 This is separate from SendError, as it is an expected behavior for partially reliable transports.
-The Expired event contains an implementation-specific reference to the Message to which it applies.
+The Expired Event contains an implementation-specific reference to the Message to which it applies.

 ~~~